OryxProject/oryx/src/site/markdown/docs/how-to-release.md

 1. Double-check that tests pass and packaging succeeds first: `mvn clean package`

-1. Check for problems or errors first with `-DdryRun`.
+1. Prepare the release.
 Consider skipping the (lengthy) tests in these steps with `-DskipTests` if they've been run already.
 To avoid answering the same question many times, the release and new development versions can be supplied on the command line:
-`mvn -Darguments="-DskipTests" -DdryRun -DreleaseVersion=... -DdevelopmentVersion=... release:prepare`
+`mvn -Darguments="-DskipTests" -DreleaseVersion=... -DdevelopmentVersion=... release:prepare`

-1. Repeat the above without `-DdryRun` but with `-Dresume=false`.

 1. Now perform the release.
 This will require the `gpg` passphrase for the GPG signing key specified in `pom.xml`:
 `mvn -s private-settings.xml -Darguments="-DskipTests -Dgpg.passphrase=..." release:perform`